AhmedElsherbini/Align2XL/README.md

 5- you want to translat DNA fasta file on the its 1 frame

-6- you want to efetch data from NCBI or you want to merge your fasta files
+6- you want to efetch data from NCBI or you want to merge your multifasta files

 7- you want to know GC content and N bases content of your DNA seq